June 25, 2016, 9 a.m. – 12 noon

-Returning for a third year, Hal Wiggins, nationally known author and naturalist, will present a discussion and field experience in identifying edible plants found at Stratford Hall.
-For ages 8 to 12 (children must be accompanied by an adult).
-Cost is $15 adults, $10 children.
-FREE to Friends of Stratford members.
+Returning for a fourth year, Hal Wiggins, nationally known author and naturalist, will present a discussion and field experience in identifying edible plants found at Stratford Hall.
+Children ages 8 to 12 children must be accompanied by an adult.
+Cost is $30 per participant; children under age 6 are free.
 Contact Jon Bachman via email or phone 804-493-1972 for more information.
-Walk-ins are welcome.
-The program is limited to a maximum of 40 participants.
+Early registration is encouraged.
+The program is limited to a maximum of 45 participants.

 From 1:00-2:30 p.m., Hal Wiggins will sign copies of his book The Quick Guide to Wild Edible Plants in the Stratford Hall Gift shop.
 The book is available in the Stratford Hall Gift Shop and includes information on more than 50 edible plants, separated by category: greens, starches, grains, flowers and sweets.
 There are pictures for easy reference and recipes.
 The Quick Guide to Wild Edible Plants is a great gift for the beginning naturalist or the perfect addition to every serious forager’s library.